Two ways to see the City of Lights

 The New La Samaritaine, or le Printemps store, or Galeries Lafayette ...

-This city highlights can be programed with a tour guide
+This city highlights can be programmed with a tour guide.

-and it can be customized with your wishes
+Many Art tours can be customized with your wishes.

 7 days of Art in Paris

 If you an Art History lover, then my all Arts schedule below might help.